Local gas prices stay steady as statewide average goes down

 Local prices

-In Killeen, the cheapest gas was selling for $1.61 per gallon on Saturday at the Walmart at 1380 Lowes Blvd., according to GasBuddy.com.
+In Killeen, the cheapest gas was selling for $1.58 per gallon on Saturday at the Walmart at 13801 E. Stan Schleuter Loop, according to GasBuddy.com.

 State, national prices

-The statewide gas price average is $1.88 which is 1 cent lower than last week and last month and 59 cents less than a year ago, according to AAA.
+The statewide gas price average is $1.85 which is 3 cents lower than last week, and 55 cents less than a year ago, according to AAA.

-The national gas price average is $2.19, which is the same as last week, 1 cent more than a month ago and 53 cents less than a year ago.
+The national gas price average is $2.18, which is one cent lower than last week, and 50 cents less than a year ago.

 (0) comments